Is the Solo Stove Bonfire firepit really smokeless? I put the claims to the test (spoiler: I'm still using it two years later)

 My main – and completely unscientific – test for the presence of smoke basically came down to whether or not I had to wash my hair before bed!
 I can’t stand the smell of smoke-filled hair, and on those windier days, I did have to take a shower.

 It’s also worth noting that, no matter what the wind was up to, the smokeless action does take a little time to kick in.
-We found it took at least 10 minutes to die down, Solo Stove says to expect 5-15 minutes of smoke on lighting.
-So don’t expect to see zero smoke from the first strike of a match even on a calm day, the wood really needs to have caught on properly, and be sitting well under the top vent holes of the bonfire before the smoke emission becomes noticeably reduced.
+We found it took at least 10 minutes to die down.
+Solo Stove recommends allowing 5-15 minutes for smoke to dissipate after lighting.
+So don’t expect to see zero smoke from the first strike of a match, even on a calm day, the wood really needs to have caught on properly, and be sitting well under the top vent holes of the bonfire before the smoke emission becomes noticeably reduced.

 How portable is the Solo Stove Bonfire 2.0?